soohar218/Simple-Dashboard/README.md

 ### Run Application!
 Download the project zip file and open.
-Start MySQL server, go to project directory and run 'wire-db.sql' on Terminal to create a database on mysql server and insert test data
+Start MySQL server `brew services start mysql`, go to project directory and run 'wire-db.sql' on Terminal to create a database on mysql server and insert test data
 ```
 mysql -u root < wire-db.sql   # if root no password
 mysql -u root -p < wire-db.sql   # if root has password